OpenEvalProject/evals/manuscripts/elife-65651/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/65651/elife-65651-fig7-v2.jpg)

-**Figure 7.:** F and ParBF.(A) Pictograms of nsDNA, parS-DNA, ParAFF monomer/dimer and ParBF domains with binding ligand designations.
+**Figure 7.:** (A) Pictograms of nsDNA, parSF-DNA, ParAF monomer/dimer and ParBF domains with binding ligand designations.
 The CTPase domains of a ParBF dimer fold forming a single globular domain on binding CTP, bringing the two ParAF-binding domains into close proximity.
 (B) ParAF-binding domain, ParBF1-42 alone can convert ParAF monomers to DNA-binding-competent dimers in the presence of ATPγS by forming an A2B1-422 complex (top).
 ParBF dimers in the absence of CTP convert ParAF monomers to DNA-binding-competent dimers in the presence of ATPγS by straddling a ParAF dimer to form an A2B2 complex (middle).
 In the presence of CTP, the close proximity of the ParAF-binding domains of the ParBF dimer prevents A2B2 complex formation and instead an A2B4 complex assembles on nsDNA in the presence of ATPγS (bottom).
-(C) In the presence of parS and CTP, ParBFF dimers load on to the parS-DNA and spread to adjacent DNA regions while adopting a state that enables faster assembly of AF2B4 complexes.
+(C) In the presence of parSF and CTP, ParBF dimers load on to the parSF-DNA and spread to adjacent DNA regions while adopting a state that enables faster assembly of A2B4 complexes.
 Considering the requirements for efficient partition complex motion by diffusion-ratchet mechanism based on the chemophoretic principle of force generation, we propose a significant energy barrier that slows the formation of the ATP hydrolysis-competent A2B4 complex.
 This energy barrier partially decouples ParAF–ParBF association–dissociation dynamics from ATP hydrolysis, which triggers ParAF dissociation from the nucleoid.

 The clearest indication that both ParBF-interacting faces of the nsDNA-bound ParAF dimer must be occupied by the N-terminal domain of ParBF for ATPase activation came from experiments using artificial ParBF constructs.
 We showed that monomeric ParBF1-42 stimulates ParAF ATPase with a clear sigmoidal concentration dependence, indicating that one molecule of ParBF1-42 binding to one side of a ParAF dimer cannot fully activate the ParAF ATPase (Figure 2F).
 When ATP hydrolysis was blocked by using non-hydrolysable ATPγS, ParBF1-42-mCherry formed an equimolar complex with ParAF (Figure 2C–E).
 Thus, the ParAF forms a complex with ParBF1-42-mCherry bound at both ParBF-interacting faces of the ParAF dimer prior to ATP hydrolysis (Figure 7B; top).
 Consistently, an artificially dimeric ParBF1-42 construct, ParBF1-42-mCherry-EcoRIE111Q, efficiently activated ParAF-ATPase with hyperbolic concentration dependence (Figure 2G).